feature-image

 USA Today via Reuters

-Cooper Kupp didn’t hit his usual statistical heights in 2025.
-But production alone didn’t define his year.
-His presence in the receiver room, especially as Jaxson Smith-Njigba captured Offensive Player of the Year, and the Seattle Seahawks went on to win the Super Bowl, became a storyline of its own after the Los Angeles Rams moved on.
-And as things settled, Rams legend Torry Holt made it clear he believes letting Kupp walk was a mistake.
+Cooper Kupp’s numbers slipped, but his impact lingered in 2025.
+As Jaxson Smith-Njigba won Offensive Player of the Year and the Seahawks won the Super Bowl, he became a storyline of his own after the Los Angeles Rams moved on.
+As things settled, Rams legend Torry Holt made it clear he believes letting Kupp walk was a mistake.

 Watch What’s Trending Now!

 “Based off of watching him (Kupp) in Seattle?
 Yes.
 What he could have provided to the Rams?
 Absolutely,” Holt told Kay Adams when asked if the Rams made a mistake in letting Kupp go.
 “Not only his production, but just being the mold that model of consistency out in Los Angeles would have been fantastic.
-But again, I get it.
 I understand the business.
 I’m happy Cooper went somewhere that wanted him.”

 ADVERTISEMENT